 Because of the many steep, rocky stretches and the small watershed area, medium to heavy stream flow is necessary for an enjoyable run.
 In the summer, rapids may be runnable only after a heavy rain.
 Stream flow usually peaks in late April and drops throughout the summer.
 Fall rains frequently raise the level of the river significantly.

 If the gauge on the bridge south of Brimson (river mile 67.7) reads much below 3.5, many of the rapids will be too rocky to run.
-Likewise, if the flow into Island Lake is less than 150 cubic feet per second, many chutes may be too congested for easy passage.
+If the flow into Island Lake is less than 150 cubic feet per second, many sections may be too congested for easy passage.

 From Katherine Lake to Island Lake, the river falls 549 feet, or 8.5 feet per mile.
 The upper stretch is steepest, falling 13.9 feet per mile from Katherine Lake to Indian Lake.
 From there to Island Lake, the river falls 3.2 feet per mile.

 The upper stretch of the Cloquet River is wild, with generally low banks heavily forested with red and white pine, fir, spruce, aspen and birch.
 Long placid stretches are broken by short bouldery rapids.
 Outcrops are most frequent in a short stretch immediately above Island Lake.
 Except for several houses near Alden Lake and on Island Lake, the upper Cloquet is undeveloped.

 The lower part of the river varies in scenery.
 A riverside forest of red and white pine, fir, spruce, aspen and birch is occasionally broken by farmland and a few homes and cabins.
 Though several bridges cross this stretch, there are no large towns or cities.